 (2) Documents may be filed with the Commission during the hours referred to in sub-rule (1).

-(3) Notwithstanding sub-rule (2), documents may be faxed and e-mailed at any time to the Commission.
+(3) Notwithstanding sub-rule (2), documents may be faxed and e-mailed at any time and on any day of the week to the Commission.

-Rule 3 How to calculate time periods in these Rules
+3 How to calculate time periods in these Rules

-(1) For the purpose of calculating any period of time in terms of these Rules—
+(1) For the purpose of calculating any period of time in terms of these Rules -